 "Get alignment right.
 Strategic execution can fail because the work the business is doing does not take it closer to the strategy," says Elizabeth Harrin, writing for the Strategy Execution blog.
 "Set your strategy.
 Define the projects that have to happen to deliver the strategy.
 Do the projects."

-Of course, alignment also relies upon collaboration and effective communication.
+Of course, alignment also relies upon fostering effective team communication.
 It can be a good idea to invest in some team building training to improve the quality of teamwork.
 It is also important to try to create a culture where different departments in the same organization can rely on one another to deliver what they say they will.

 3. Make Sense of Complexity